BMW motorcycle tire removal and rim ding repair

 Whoa, not as easy as I thought it should be.

-I had to slide a pipe over the tire iron to get the leverage needed to lever it over.
-Either the tire is much stronger than what I was used to, or I am that much weaker in my old age.
+I had to slide a pipe over the tire iron to get the leverage needed to leverage it over.
+Either the tire is much stronger than I expected, or I am that much weaker in my old age.
 Probably a bit of each.
-I have no idea what to suggest you use when on the road and you have to replace a tire.
-Oh yes, pay somebody else to do it.
+I have no idea what to suggest you use when you have to replace a tire on the road.

 Stick the other iron in as far away as possible and lever it over.